csmith3051/m365-consulting-portfolio/docs/docs/interview-strategy/talking-points.md

 # Core Talking Points & Value Proposition

 ## Opening Statement (2 minutes)
 "Thank you for this opportunity.
 Having researched TEP's digital transformation under Erik Keller's leadership and your $3.4 billion infrastructure investment, I'm excited about supporting your Microsoft 365 initiative.
-My 12+ years managing technology adoption in regulated environments—combined with recent AI systems integration experience and analytical background—positions me uniquely for your documentation and enablement needs."
+My 12+ years managing technology adoption in regulated environments—combined with recent AI systems integration experience and analytical background—position me uniquely for your documentation and enablement needs."

 ## Experience Translation Framework